lxbtlr/genos/README.md

 CP = \frac {L_{blank} - L_{recon}}{L_{blank}} \times 100
 $$

-$CP$ is used so that the performance could be compared across different starting images.
+$CP$ is used so that the performance could be compared across different starting images, but in the computations of the algorithm, we will use the loss function $L$.

 ## Energy Map